veersingh97/whoopdeal/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+ok bitch have a nice day

-In the project directory, you can run:
+In the project directory, you can run:njbugvuvuhvybyt ygvyt

 ### `npm start`